 What if the sea/weather conditions are not suitable for snorkelling?

-EMS team will monitor sea & weather conditions the week leading up to the snorkel sessions – if not suitable for snorkeling all participants will be contacted via email and text before their booked snorkel tour to let them know that sessions have been re-scheduled or cancelled.
+EMS team will monitor sea & weather conditions the week leading up to the snorkel sessions – if not suitable for snorkelling all participants will be contacted via email and text before their booked snorkel tour to let them know that sessions have been re-scheduled or cancelled.
 Participants will be given option to re-schedule or receive refund.
 We aim to do this with as much notice as possible (ideally >24 hours) however we cannot control the conditions and they can change during the day.

 EMS Team requires 24 hrs notice of cancellation for snorkel tours.
 There is no refund if less than notice 24 hrs given.
 You can give your tickets to someone else if you wish, please contact us to advise us if this is the case.
 The new ticket holders will need to fill in new medical details and waiver forms.